Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

 The one you should use depends upon:

-- The results you expect
+- The results you expect.

-Do you want quick action from the plant food for a short time, or slow action for a long time?
-These are the things to consider in selecting a fertilizer.
+Do you want quick action from the plant food for a short quick green color or a slow-release fertilizer action over a longer time period?

-A wrong fertilizer choice is not only a waste of effort and money, but can actually be worse than no fertilizer at all!
+A wrong fertilizer choice is not only a waste of effort and money but can actually be worse than no fertilizer at all!

 - plus minute amounts of trace minerals